karlronsaria/mynote/sched/notebook/general/sched_-_2023_01_09_Partners.md

 # sched
-- what: Meeting with Ramin
+- what: meeting with Ramin
 - tag: Partners, friend, church
 - when: 2023_01_12_1830
 - where